 Brian McGowan serves as Lineage’s President of Eastern US Operations & EVP, Continuous Improvement.
 As President of Eastern US Operations, Brian oversees all Lineage operations in the Midwest, Southeast, Mid-Atlantic and Northeast regions of the United States.
-Under his leadership, the Continuous Improvement group – which includes the Project Management Office and Lean organization – is tasked with driving enormous value to the organization by executing the Company’s strategic projects, instituting Lean processes and leading change management through effective communications.
+Under his leadership, the Continuous Improvement group – which includes the Project Management Office and Lean organization – is tasked with driving enormous value to the organization by executing strategic projects and instituting Lean processes.
 Prior to joining the Lineage team, Brian served as Vice President of Lean for Con-Way Freight and held leadership positions at Menlo Worldwide and the Ford Motor Company.
 He holds a Bachelor’s degree and a Master of Business Administration from Wayne State University.

 What makes Lineage an exciting place to work?

 Working for a company that is in an accelerated growth mode like Lineage is flat-out fun.
 The pace of change and uncharted territories that come with such incredible growth forces you to challenge yourself with opportunities and experiences that might be out of your comfort zone.
 Luckily, Lineage has a remarkable team-based culture, and everyone wants to see you, and the company, succeed.

 What is a piece of professional advice you received from an impactful leader that you can share with others?

 Make time for people.
 Listen and help develop them.
 In the end, it’s our job as leaders.
 That’s really the spirit behind our value of Servant Leadership – we are here to support, build up and see our teams realize success.
 I, along with the rest of the leadership team, are personally invested in our people, and I truly value the time I spend with each of them.